-The Religion the Almighty & Me Works out Betwixt us multi-undisciplinary circumnavelgazing around the whole existentialada! with • Neotraditional Retrofuturism • Mental Gymgnostics • Verticalesthenics • Dilettantric Yoga • Flaming Homilies • Leftwing Ridiculism • Freevangelical Pundamentalism • Advanced Leisure Studies • Libation Theology • Jehovial Witticisms The Cosmos is our school, The Soul our Faculty, Truth the first Principal
+The Religion the Almighty & Me Works out Betwixt us multi-undisciplinary circumnavelgazing around the whole existentialada! with • Neotraditional Retrofuturism • Mental Gymgnostics • Verticalesthenics • Dilettantric Yoga • Flaming Homilies • Leftwing Ridiculism • Freevangelical Pundamentalism • Advanced Leisure Studies • Libation Theology • Jehovial Witticisms The Cosmos is our school, The Intellect our Faculty, Truth the first Principal

 Tuesday, November 11, 2008